 Season: 2019/20 (summer)

-The American wunderkind officially completed his move to Chelsea in the winter window of last season but stayed on loan with BVB until the summer, where he relocated to Stamford Bridge permanently and Dortmund sought to replace him.
+The American wunderkind officially completed his move to Chelsea in January 2019 but stayed on loan with BVB until the summer, where he relocated to Stamford Bridge permanently and Dortmund sought to replace him.

 The Hershey-born winger was a trick and a treat during his time in Germany, regularly leaving full-backs befuddled with his deceptive movement, while also delighting those in the stands.
 When he has been fit and available, Chelsea fans have enjoyed a similar experience.